 ISSF CEO Mohammed Muhtaseb stressed the importance of the existing partnership between the fund, PSUT and Orange Jordan in establishing the incubator, stressing the need to keep pace with global developments and adopt cross-sector AI technology.

-Prof. Wejdan Abu Elhaija, the President of Princess Sumaya University for Technology, inaugurated the events of the Eigh...Read more
+Prof. Wejdan Abu Elhaija, the President of Princess Sumaya University for Technology, held an introductory meeting with...Read more